awsdocs/aws-codedeploy-user-guide/doc_source/deployment-groups-create-load-balancer.md

 + In **Step 5: Register EC2 Instances with Your Load Balancer**, select the instances currently in your deployment group \(in\-place deployments\) or that you have designated to be in your original environment \(blue/green deployments\)\.
 + In **Step 7: Create and Verify Your Load Balancer**, make a note of the DNS address of your load balancer\.

-  For example, if you named your load balancer `my-load-balancer`, your DNS address would appear in a format such as `my-load-balancer-1234567890.us-east-2.elb.amazonaws.com`\.
+  For example, if you named your load balancer `my-load-balancer`, your DNS address appears in a format such as `my-load-balancer-1234567890.us-east-2.elb.amazonaws.com`\.

 To configure an Application Load Balancer, follow the instructions in one of the following topics:
 + [Create an Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-application-load-balancer.html)